microsoft/AzureTipsAndTricks/blog/tip58.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 58 - Continuous Deployment with Docker and Web App for Containers"
+title: "Tip 58 - Continuous Deployment with Docker and Web App for Containers"
 excerpt: "Learn how to setup continuous deployment with Docker and Web App for Containers"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-27 17:00:00
 ---

-## Continuous Deployment with Docker and Web App for Containers
+#### Continuous Deployment with Docker and Web App for Containers

 To recap, last week I used [Docker Compose](http://www.michaelcrump.net/azure-tips-and-tricks55/) to create an image using our existing [ASP.NET WebAPI project](http://www.michaelcrump.net/azure-tips-and-tricks54/) and push it to Docker Cloud.
 I also covered deploying it to Azure using [Web App for Containers](http://www.michaelcrump.net/azure-tips-and-tricks56/).
 Yesterday, I explained the difference between [Docker Registry and Docker Repository](http://www.michaelcrump.net/azure-tips-and-tricks57/) and today, I'll cover setting up Continuous Deployment with Docker and Web App for Containers.